 Pauline Scott is the Manager of ExtraCare's Charity Shop in Worksop.
-She's worked there for two years.
+She's worked there for more than eight years.
 Here, she tells us more about her job…

 When I first arrived, morale was low, but through hard work, support from other managers and getting to know the volunteers, we've created a great atmosphere!

 It's resulted in more donations, helping us to achieve sales targets, therefore being able to raise more profits for the Charity.
 My workload has eased now, because we've established a knowledgeable team in the shop, with volunteers who enjoy what they do.